weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ## Context

 As our organization grows, we will have more developers and more work in flight.
 Commonly, this results in long-lived branches, complicated testing environments, and slower release cycles.
-Using feature branches allows us to develop closer to the trunk and separate releasing from delivering software.
+Using feature falgs allows us to develop closer to the trunk and separate releasing from delivering software.
 In addition, feature flags can be used for beta testing new features without special builds, operational controls, for example, kill switches, progressive and ring-based deployments, and in some cases, features available by product tiers.

 Feature flags can be simple environment variables passed into a program, or a SaaS service used to define, serve, and check flags at runtime.